linera-io/linera-protocol/linera-explorer/README.md

 ```
 webpack
 ```
-It will create a `dist` folder from where you can run a HTTP server
+It will create a `dist` folder from where you can run an HTTP server

 ## Contributing